LC-Linkous/multi_glods_python/README.md

 as such is GPL 3.0 like MultiGLODS before it.
 Please include the license with any derivative work, and please be sure to credit the original creators.

+Due to the translation the majority of code is written in the proceedural style characteristic of most MATLAB code; however, it has been wrapped in a class in multi_glods.py with an example use case in multiglods_test.py

 Requires Python 3.6 or later.